 Why is it important to prevent constipation after giving birth?

 First, you have a womb that is trying to heal.
-Even when you were not yet pregnant, you have probably been told not to lift heavy items as to not hurt your womb.
+Even when you were not yet pregnant, you have probably been told not to lift heavy items so as to not hurt your womb.
 That advice does hold some truth to it, to some extent.
 When you experience constipation, your abdomen is putting more pressure on your weakened pelvic floor muscle (the muscle that is holding up your womb).
 So, if you have to push your body to induce a bowel movement, your womb is not going to be comfortable.

-Next, you are also possibly dealing with some vaginal tear as a result of your delivery.
+Next, you are also possibly dealing with some vaginal tears as a result of your delivery.
 Experiencing constipation could be extremely unpleasant to deal with, given the stinging you may feel.
 Nevertheless, any form of straining after giving birth is never encouraged for anyone.

 What to eat to treat (and prevent) postpartum constipation?